Linus Pauling: Nuclear activism

 The aftermath of the Manhattan Project and his wife Ava's pacifism changed Pauling's life profoundly, and he became a peace activist.

 In June 1945, a "May-Johnson Bill" began that would become the Atomic Energy Act of 1946 (signed August 1, 1946).
 In November 1945, Pauling spoke to the Independent Citizens Committee of the Arts, Sciences and Professions (ICCASP) on atomic weapons; shortly after, wife Ava and he accepted membership.
 On January 21, 1946, the group met to discuss academic freedom, during which Pauling said, "There is, of course, always a threat to academic freedom – as there is to the other aspects of the freedom and rights of the individual, in the continued attacks which are made on this freedom, these rights, by the selfish, the overly ambitious, the misguided, the unscrupulous, who seek to oppress the great body of mankind in order that they themselves may profit – and we must always be on the alert against this threat, and must fight it with vigor when it becomes dangerous."

 In 1946, he joined the Emergency Committee of Atomic Scientists, chaired by Albert Einstein.
 Its mission was to warn the public of the dangers associated with the development of nuclear weapons.

 His political activism prompted the US State Department to deny him a passport in 1952, when he was invited to speak at a scientific conference in London.
 In a speech before the US Senate on June 6 of the same year, Senator Wayne Morse publicly denounced the action of the State Department, and urged the Passport Division to reverse its decision.
-Pauling and his wife Ava were then issued a "limited passport" to attend the aforementioned conference in England.
+Pauling and his wife Ava were then issued a "limited passport" to attend the conference.
 His full passport was restored in 1954, shortly before the ceremony in Stockholm where he received his first Nobel Prize.